 - Approved remedy language, safety notes, and escalation rules.

-- Connections to official weather, mandi, scheme, or product-catalogue data if required.
+- Connections to official weather, mandi, nearby market-price, scheme, or product-catalogue data if required.

 - Admin analytics for aggregate usage and common farmer questions.